JamesMcMinn/sonycrapi/README.md

 This has only been tested on my Sony NEX-6, and I cannot make any guarantees about other devices.

+**Disclaimer:** This was developed for so I could build a photbooth to use at my wedding (see examples/photobooth).
+It worked well, didn't crash, and I got married (yay!), however it does not implment the complete Sony Camera Remote API.
+I'll hopefully find time to complete the API implementation one day.

 Install
 ===
     go get -u github.com/JamesMcMinn/sonycrapi